orgua/shepherd_v2_planning/docs/10_capes/concept_capes.md

-# Shepherd-Capes - Concept
+# Concept

-This is mostly a documentation of changes, compared to V1.x
+This is mostly a documentation of changes in comparison to v1.x

 ## Computing Power and Accuracy Constraints - a pro and contra